Skip to main content

 With sleep being so vital to our health and well-being, why, then, do so many of us struggle to get enough of it?
 The answer may be in our pockets.

-Thanks to technology, like cellphones, we are constantly exposed to artificial light—a hazard that has the power to shift our circadian rhythms throughout the day and make sleep difficult.
+Thanks to technology, like cell phones, we are constantly exposed to artificial light—a hazard that has the power to shift our circadian rhythms throughout the day and make sleep difficult.
 The good news is there are easy steps we can take to improve our sleep quality and make sure we get the recommended seven to nine hours (depending on our age) every night.

 Tips to improve your sleep:

-• Removing technology from your bedroom.
+• Remove technology from your bedroom.

-• Establishing a bedtime routine to help your body and mind prepare for sleep.
+• Establish a bedtime routine to help your body and mind prepare for sleep.
 This can be as easy as brushing your teeth, reading a book and going to sleep at the same time every night.

 1900 South Ave.